Omar-El-Mahraoui/parkshark/README.md

 * Parkshark exercise switchfully - self-eval
-* Based (copied and adapted code) of order solution switchfully and group project parkshark
+* Based (copied and adapted code) on order solution switchfully and group project parkshark
+* Working on completing the solution